Updated on 10/10/2018

 Bangkok Hospital is a private chain with hospitals located all over Thailand.
-All kinds of treatments and emergency services are available here, and the hospital chain has earned a reputation for offering quality and reliable medical care.
-The hospital employs about 165 physicians and 250 nurses, and can accommodate 200 in-house patients and a maximum of 1,000 outpatients.
+A wide range of treatments are available here, from basic healthcare to surgical services.
+This hospital chain also earned a reputation for offering quality and reliable medical care.
+They have about 165 physicians and 250 nurses, and can accommodate 200 in-house patients and a maximum of 1,000 outpatients.

 Emergency contact: 1719

-Mission Hospital operates as a not-for-profit organisation.
+This hospital operates as a non-profit organisation.
 In addition to offering specialist medical services, the hospital also organises health checkups and laboratory tests.
-Overnight accommodation costs between 600 to 2,100 THB (this does not include consultation fees and costs for medical services), and patients may choose from a four bed ward, two bed ward, private ward and VIP ward.
-Treatments here are not as expensive relative to the Phuket International Hospital and Bangkok Hospital Phuket.
+An overnight stay costs between 650 to 2,100 THB (not including consultation fees and costs for medical services).
+Treatments here are more affordable compared to Phuket International Hospital and Bangkok Hospital Phuket.

 Contact: +66 (0)76 237 220-6